 Katie has practiced in large and small family law firms, as well as in solo practice.
 Passionate about authentic and persuasive storytelling, she is also a creative nonfiction writer.
 Her work as a writer and her interest in child development took her to Africa, to teach creative nonfiction writing to children in Kenya and teens in South Africa.
-After writing and teaching full time for two years, she returned to the Bay Area to continue practicing family law.
+After writing and teaching full time for two years, she returned to family law practice.

 In her practice, Katie handles all aspects of child custody and visitation; marital and registered domestic partnership dissolutions, including complex financial dissolutions; pre- and post-marital agreements; and cohabitation agreements.
 She represents parties seeking domestic violence restraining orders, and those seeking guardianship of a minor in probate court.
 Katie also handles family law appeals.